Xy6u6/phrases-parser/README.md

-  - add private key file of google storage acc(this file was given to you when you created the service account this file must contain a JSON object with a private key and other credentials information (downloaded from the Google APIs console)) to project directory and replace YOUR_PRIVATE_KEY_FILE.json in Dockerfile to your private key file
+  - add private key file of google storage acc(this file was given to you when you created the service account this file must contain a JSON object with a private key and other credentials information (downloaded from the Google APIs console)) to project directory and replace YOUR_PRIVATE_KEY_FILE.json in Dockerfile to your private key file name

         COPY ./YOUR_PRIVATE_KEY_FILE.json ./tmp/gcp-acc.json